verygoodsecurity/vgs-collect-ios/README.md

 pod 'VGSCollectSDK'

 # Add one of available scan providers
-pod 'VGSCollectSDK/CardIO'
 pod 'VGSCollectSDK/BlinkCard'
 ```
 #### Integrate with Swift Package Manager

-Starting with the 1.7.11 release, `VGSCollectSDK` supports  [CardIO](https://github.com/verygoodsecurity/card.io-iOS-source) integration via Swift PM.

-To use **CardIO** add `VGSCollectSDK`, `VGSCardIOCollector` packages to your target.
 To use **BlinkCard** add `VGSCollectSDK`, `VGSBlinkCardCollector` packages to your target.

 #### Code Example